tascha/Community-Mapping/3_the_community_mapping_process/learn_about_your_community_assets.md

 <p>Kretzmann & McKnight argue that need-focused labels, like “ex-convict”, “elderly,” “illiterate”, and “gang member” reflect and reinforce society’s belief that these “needy” people are “empty” and without anything to contribute to their community.
 Asset-based development means looking past labels to each individual’s specific gifts.</p>
 <p><i>For example, “She is a pregnant teenager.
 She needs counseling, therapy, residential services, special education.”
 But also, “She is Mary Smith.
 She has a miraculously beautiful voice.
 We need her in the choir.
 She needs a record producer.”
 Her label, pregnant teenager, tells of emptiness and calls forth rejection, isolation and treatment.
 Her name, Mary Smith, tells of her gifts and evokes community and contributions.</i></p>

-Kretzmann, J. P., & McKnight, J. L. (1993).
-Building from the inside out: A path toward finding and mobilizing a community’s assets.
-Chicago, IL: ACTA Publications. pp27-28</div>
+<p>Kretzmann, John P., and John L. McKnight.
+Building from the inside out: A Path toward Finding and Mobilizing a Community’s Assets.
+Chicago, IL: ACTA Publications, 1993, pages 27-28.</p></div>

 ### Associations {#associations}